-- The right to vote if you are a registered voter.
-You are eligible to vote if you are: - o a U.S. citizen living in California - at least 18 years old - o registered where you currently live - not currently in state or federal prison for the conviction of a felony - not currently found mentally incompetent to vote by a court - Paroles can now register and vote, as discussed above. - Persons in Non-State, Non-Federal Prisons may register and vote, as discussed above. - The right to vote if you are a registered voter even if your name is not on the list.
+- (a) The right to vote if you are a registered voter.
+You are eligible to vote if you are: - o a U.S. citizen living in California - o at least 18 years old - o registered where you currently live - o not currently in state or federal prison for the conviction of a felony - o not currently found mentally incompetent to vote by a court - (b) Paroles can now register and vote, as discussed above. - (c) Persons in Non-State, Non-Federal Prisons may register and vote, as discussed above. - (d) The right to vote if you are a registered voter even if your name is not on the list.
 In this case, you will vote using a provisional ballot.
-Your vote will be counted if elections officials determine that you are eligible to vote. - The right to vote if you are still in line when the polls close. - The right to cast a secret ballot without anyone bothering you or telling you how to vote. - The right to get a new ballot if you have made a mistake if you have not already cast your ballot.
-You can: - Ask an elections official at a polling place for a new ballot,
+Your vote will be counted if elections officials determine that you are eligible to vote. - (e) The right to vote if you are still in line when the polls close. - (f) The right to cast a secret ballot without anyone bothering you or telling you how to vote.

-32 Statutes of 2021, chapter 318 (Senate Bill 35), amending Sections 319.5, 18370, 18372, 18541, and 18568.
+30 Statutes of 2021, chapter 318 (Senate Bill 35), amending Sections 319.5, 18370, 18372, 18541, and 18568.

-- Exchange your vote-by-mail ballot for a new one at an election's office, or at your polling place, or - Vote using a provisional ballot. - The right to get help casting your ballot from anyone you choose, except from your employer or union representative. - The right to drop off your completed vote-by-mail ballot at any polling place in California. - The right to get election materials in a language other than English if enough people in your voting precinct speak that language. - The right to ask questions to elections officials about election procedures and watch the election process.
+- (g) The right to get a new ballot if you have made a mistake if you have not already cast your ballot.
+You can: - o Ask an elections official at a polling place for a new ballot, - Exchange your vote-by-mail ballot for a new one at an election's office, or at your polling place, or - Vote using a provisional ballot. - (h) The right to get help casting your ballot from anyone you choose, except from your employer or union representative.
+Note that effective 2024, voters no longer need to execute a declaration to be allowed to have voting assistance.; Statutes of 2023, chapter 658

+(Assembly Bill 545) the voter can now simply ask to be permitted to have assistance of no more than two persons who are neither the voter's employer nor union representative. - (i) The right to drop off your completed vote-by-mail ballot at any polling place in California. - (j) The right to get election materials in a language other than English if enough people in your voting precinct speak that language. - (k) The right to ask questions to elections officials about election procedures and watch the election process.
 If the person you ask cannot answer your questions, they must send you to the right person for an answer.
-If you are disruptive, they can stop answering you. - The right to report any illegal or fraudulent election activity to an election official or the Secretary of State's office.
+If you are disruptive, they can stop answering you. - (l) The right to report any illegal or fraudulent election activity to an election official or the Secretary of State's office.

-Replacement ballots: Effective 2024, voters requesting a replacement ballot no longer have to submit a statement signed under penalty of perjury.
-Registrars are now required to provide the replacement ballot upon voter request "personal identifying information that matches the information contained on the voter's affidavit of registration, including their first and last name, residence address, and date of birth."33 However, if the request is made by the voter's representative, existing Elections Code Section 3014(b) requires that the voter have the representative submit a voter-signed Secretary of State form requesting a replacement ballot.34
+Replacement ballots: Effective 202431, voters requesting a replacement ballot no longer have to submit a statement signed under penalty of perjury.
+Registrars are now required to provide the replacement ballot upon voter request "personal identifying information that matches the information contained on the voter's affidavit of registration, including their first and last name, residence address, and date of birth."32 However, if the request is made by the voter's representative, existing Elections Code Section 3014(b) requires that the voter have the representative submit a voter-signed Secretary of State form requesting a replacement ballot.
+33

-Two U.S. Senate Class I races are on the March 5, 2024, ballot.
+Two U.S. Senate Class I races are on the November 5, 2024, ballot.
 One is for the remainder of the 2019-2025 term.
 The other is for the full 2025-2031 term.
-See Secretary of State website.35
+See Secretary of State website.34